As part of my Master's Thesis, I designed and developed a mobile phone interface for older users.

 All colour combination was evaluated based on

-WCAG2–Level AA accessibility specifications by using the
+WCAG2–Level AA accessibility specifications

-online Color Palette Accessibility
+Color Palette Accessibility

 For size and spacing, the guidelines proposed by Jin et al. were adopted.
 Hence, buttons designed for seniors who have low manual dexterity (measured using a Pegboard Test) should have a larger button size, at least 19.05 mm and a larger spacing, from 6.35 mm to 12.7 mm.